 The Sun and Earth pass through Uranus’ ring plane in 2007 and 2008, providing a unique opportunity to observe Uranus’ rings and smallest satellites.
 The edge-on viewing geometry also permits the timing of satellite eclipses and mutual events that can be used to improve ephemerides.

-The PDS Rings Node intends to archive as much of the HST and highest quality ground based URPX as is made available.
+The PDS Ring-Moon Systems Node intends to archive as much of the HST and highest quality ground based URPX as is made available.
 Observers interested in archiving data should contact Mark Showalter or Mitch Gordon.

 We will post links to data as it becomes available.